vixriihi/zf-jsonld/README.md

         'options' => array( /* any options to pass to the router */ ),
     ),
 ),
-// repeat as needed for any additional relational links
+// repeat as needed for any additional properties
 ```

 #### Key: `options`

-The options key is used to configure general options of the Hal plugin.
+The options key is used to configure general options of the JsonLD plugin.
 For now we have only one option available who contains the following configuration key:

 - `use_proxy` - boolean; set to `true` when you are using a proxy (for using HTTP_X_FORWARDED_PROTO, HTTP_X_FORWARDED_HOST, and HTTP_X_FORWARDED_PROTO instead of SSL HTTPS, HTTP_HOST, SERVER_PORT)